jcreaner92/DatabricksAutomation/README.md

 Azure Databricks is a powerful technology, used by Data Engineers and Scientists ubiquitously.
-However, operationalizing it within a Continuous Integration and Deployment setup that is fully automated, may prove challenging.
+However, operationalizing it within a Continuous Integration and Deployment setup that is fully automated, may prove challenging..

 The net effect is a disproportionate amount of the Data Scientist/Engineers time contemplating DevOps matters.
 This Repository's guiding vision is to automate as much of the infrastructure as possible.